Pore water pressure and the importance of drainage

 Designing drainage in geosynthetic-reinforced soil slopes

-Geosynthetics are used in reinforced soil slopes using clay fill and, in some cases, reinforcement layers incorporate a geotextile drainage fabric, designed to reduce excess pore pressure.
+Geosynthetics are used in reinforced soil slopes using clay fill and, in some cases, reinforcement layers incorporate a geotextile drainage fabric, designed to reduce excess pore water pressure.

 Eastwood health centre - Clay slope being built